brianstrauch/kafka-connect-twitter/README.md

 ## Functionality

-* Stream tweets from a @username
+* <a href="https://github.com/brianstrauch/kafka-connect-twitter/blob/master/examples/source-config-user.json">Stream tweets from a @user</a>
-* Stream tweets containing a #hashtag
+* <a href="https://github.com/brianstrauch/kafka-connect-twitter/blob/master/examples/source-config-hashtag.json">Stream tweets containing a #hashtag</a>

 ## Try it out!